Visa information system

 Telephone: +386 1 478 2305

-The Information Comissioner is the competent authority in Slovenia for deciding on the appeal of an individual when the request to consult personal data that relate to him was refused or the applicant was refused the answer to his application.
+The Information Commissioner is the competent authority in Slovenia for deciding on the complaint of an individual when the request to consult personal data that relate to him was refused or the individual was refused the answer to his request.